RA Job Description

 life or the hall director.

 The resident advisor reports directly to the hall director who is his/her immediate supervisor.
-The director of residence life is primarily responsible for the hall director’s selection, in-service education and evaluation.
+The director of residence life is primarily responsible for the hall director and resident advisor's selection, in-service education and evaluation.

 Conditions of employment